zhenhu9/Git-Notes/Git-Notes.md

 Version control is a system that records changes to a file or set of files over time so that you can recall specific versions later.

-There are three type of Version control system, Local Version Control System, Centralized Version Control System, Distributed Version Control system.
+There are three types of Version control systems: Local Version Control System (VCS), Centralized Version Control System (CVCS), Distributed Version Control system (DVCS).

 Git is a distributed version control system.
 Every server and client each fully mirror the repository, including its full history.
 Thus, if any server dies, it can be restored from any of the client repositories or clones.
+Every clone is really a full bacKup of all the data.

 ------

 ## The Underlying Logic of Git

-Git stores everything in its database not by file name but by the SHA-1 hash value of its contents.
+Git stores everything in its database not by file name but by the SHA-1 hash value of files' contents or directory structure.
 A 40-character string composed of hexadecimal characters (0–9 and a–f) looks something like below:

 24b9da6552252987aa493b52f8696cd6d3b00373